2024 CONCACAF U-20 Championship: Competition format

-The tournament is divided into two stages: the Group stage and the Knockout stage.
-The Group stage will feature twelve teams, including the six top-ranked teams that qualified directly and the six teams that qualified via the qualifying round.
-The twelve teams were split into three groups of four, and will compete in a single round-robin.
-Eight teams, the top two teams of each group and the two-best third-placed teams, will advance to the Knockout stage which will be played on a single-elimination format and will consist of the quarter-finals, semi-finals and the final.
-The quarter-finals winners will advance to the semi-finals and will qualify for the 2025 FIFA U-20 World Cup.
-The semi-finals winners will play the final to determine the champion.
+The tournament was divided into two stages: the group stage and the knockout stage.
+The group stage featured twelve teams, including the six top-ranked teams that qualified directly and the six teams that qualified via the qualifying round.
+The twelve teams were split into three groups of four, and competed in a single round-robin.
+Eight teams, the top two teams of each group and the two-best third-placed teams, advanced to the knockout stage, which was played on a single-elimination format and consisted of the quarter-finals, semi-finals and the final.
+The quarter-final winners advanced to the semi-finals and qualified for the 2025 FIFA U-20 World Cup.
+The semi-final winners played the final to determine the champion.

 Host nation and venues

 Mexico was appointed as the host country for the tournament by CONCACAF on 26 February 2024, with the Estadio Miguel Alemán Valdés in Celaya and the Estadio Sergio León Chávez in Irapuato, both located in the state of Guanajuato, as the two initial venues.
 After a police officer was killed outside of the Cuban team hotel on 24 July 2024, all further matches scheduled to be played in Celaya were moved to the Estadio León in León, also located in Guanajuato, and no further matches took place in Celaya.